tuxera/tframetest/README.md

 One can cross-compile the tool in a Linux system.
 We have tested `i686-w64-mingw32-gcc` and `x86_64-w64-mingw32-gcc` available in Ubuntu/Debian repository as `mingw-w64`.
-The default build for Windows is 32-bit but 64-bit build is possible:
+The default build for Windows is 32-bit but 64-bit build is possible as well:

 	sudo apt install mingw-w64 zip
 	./build_win.sh